robaone/source-pub/PracticalEmailManagement/README.md

 - Merging to develop will publish code to the DEV project
 - A release branch will push code to the PROD project
 - Merging to the main branch will publish code to the PROD project

+## Unit Testing

+This project uses Jest for unit testing